 The IR measurement was made employing a software MLS generator, and a software deconvolver for recovering the IR from a recording of the microphone signal, both running at a sampling frequency of 44.1 kHz.
-This system is being presented on a separate paper [2].
+This system is being presented on a separate paper [3].
 The signal, coming from the output of a 16-bit sound board incorporated in a notebook PC, was fed to the sound system by means of an electromagnetic coupler, inserted in the cassette player of each car (SONY CPA-4).
-This coupler was found to introduce an uneven frequency response, as shown in fig. 5, but it was easy to equalize the measurement results through a proper inverse filter, removing this effect.
+This coupler was found to introduce an uneven frequency response, but it was easy to equalize the measurement results through a proper inverse filter, removing this effect.